TaitoUnited/taito-cli/docs/manual/03-quick-start.md

 3. Create the infrastructure by running `taito zone apply` and follow instructions.

-4. Display project template settings by running `taito project settings`.
-Copy-paste these settings to your `~/.taito/taito-config.sh` file.
+4. Display project template settings by running `taito project settings` and copy-paste the settings to your `~/.taito/taito-config.sh` file.

 ### Setting up a new project